-We drive on the left-hand side of the road here, some of our roads are narrow, windy and have loose gravel… and it’s not unusual to see sheep or cattle on roads in rural areas.
-You need to give yourself plenty of time to reach your destination, and to understand New Zealand road rules and signs.
+Other differences concern the roads themselves.
+Some are narrow, twisty and have loose gravel.
+With so much agriculture, it’s not unusual to see sheep or cattle on roads in rural areas.
+Motorways and dual carriageways are few and far between so you need to give yourself plenty of time to reach your destination.

-Even if you have driven in other countries, it’s important to understand our rules for driving in New Zealand before you get behind the wheel here.
+Even if you have driven in other countries, it’s important to understand New Zealand’s road rules and signs before you get behind the wheel here.
 We’ve put together the key things to consider when planning your trip and as you make your journey around the country.

-About New Zealand Speed Limits
+About New Zealand speed limits

 Excessive speed is one of the greatest dangers on New Zealand roads.
-Learn more about New Zealand Speed Limits, safe speed guidelines, compulsory speed signs, variable speed limits, and additional road safety signs.
+Learn more about New Zealand speed limits, safe speed guidelines, compulsory speed signs, variable speed limits, and additional road safety signs.

-Driving in Bad Weather
+Driving in bad weather

 Safer Winter Driving